f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 There are SNMP logs within each appliance.
 SNMP information is captured in the **snmp.log** file located with the **/log/system** directory in the F5OS layer:

 **Note: The CLI and webUI abstract the full paths for logs so that they are easier to find.
-If using root access to the bash shell, then the full path to the system controller snmp logs is **/var/F5/system/log/snmp.log**
+If using root access to the bash shell, then the full path to the system controller SNMP logs is **/var/F5/system/log/snmp.log**

 To list the files in the **log/system** directory in the CLI use the **file list path log/system** command: